 Planning Group Members: Ann Cook & Ilka Weikusat & J. Teppei Yasunari

-Introductory Speaker: Yo Fukushima, Tohoku University
+Introduction to the Session: Yo Fukushima, Tohoku University

-Speakers: Amanda Thomas, University of Oregon
+Amanda Thomas, University of Oregon

 Matt J. Ikari, University of Bremen